Puerto Vallarta Fun For Seniors: What’s Worth Doing and What to Skip

 Photo acknowledgements

 Where the image contains my watermark of Al Murray Photography, I hold the copyright to that image.
-If interested in purchasing images, please visit: https://almurrayphotography.com/
+If interested in purchasing images or license agreements please visit: https://almurrayphotography.com/ or you can contact me via email at: althephotographer101@gmail.com

 Hi, Welcome to my Travel Blog.
 I also have blogs on Coffee & Nutrition, Photography and soon Senior fitness.